 Operating since 2009, the modern Acropolis Museum, houses every artifact found on the Sacred Rock and on the surrounding slopes, from the Greek Bronze Age to the Roman and Byzantine Greece.

 The Benaki Museum has several sites, but the main one is the former Benaki family mansion in central Athens.

-Kolonaki is an upscale neighborhood and one of the main shopping areas in Athens, with many fashion and designer boutiques and jewelry stores.
-It is also home to a variety of museums and art galleries.
+Kolonaki is an upscale neighbourhood and one of the main shopping areas in Athens, with many fashion designer boutiques and jewellery shops.

 The romantic experience: Open-air movie experience at Cine Paris in Plaka

 Nothing defines Greek summer as open air cinemas do.
 In fact, almost every Athenian neighborhood has one.
 Cine Paris is one of the oldest open-air cinemas in Athens, and it’s still one of the most popular cinemas for the locals thanks to its fantastic location in Plaka, facing the Parthenon.
 It is open from May to September, screening mostly contemporary movies.

 Don’t forget to stroll around the streets of Plaka, either before or after the movie, as it is definitely a must.